Soyoka Yoshida

-Soyoka Yoshida (吉田 爽葉香, Yoshida Soyoka) is a Japanese dancer, singer, model, and actress.
+Soyoka Yoshida (吉田 爽葉香, Yoshida Soyoka) is a Japanese singer, dancer, model, and actress.
 She is best known as a member of the girl group @onefive, and is a former member of the idol group Sakura Gakuin.
 She is represented by the talent agency Amuse Inc. and is signed with the record label Avex Trax.

 Biography

-Yoshida began her career as a catalog model in her middle year of kindergarten.
-In her third year of elementary school, she participated in a fashion show and was subsequently recruited by the talent agency Amuse Inc.
+Yoshida began taking lessons in piano, Electone, gymnastics, and English at the age of three.
+She started working as a catalog model in her middle year of kindergarten, when she was five years old.
+In her third year of elementary school, at the age of nine, she participated in a fashion show where she was recruited by the talent agency Amuse Inc. She was awarded the grand prize at Hysteric Mini's Fashion Contest 2013.

 Yoshida joined the Japanese idol group Sakura Gakuin on May 6, 2015, during the Sakura Gakuin 2015 Transfer Ceremony, along with fellow transfer-ins Kano Fujihira, Momoko Okazaki, Mirena Kurosawa, Maaya Asō, and Marin Hidaka.
 On August 1, 2015, she became a member of the group's sub-unit Kōbaibu, or Purchasing Club.
 During the Sakura Gakuin 2018 Transfer Ceremony, held at the Nakano Zero Hall on May 6, 2018, she became the Education Chairman of the group.

 On August 17, 2018, it was announced that Yoshida would be regularly modeling for the Japanese fashion brand Repipi Armario.

 On May 6, 2019, during the Sakura Gakuin 2019 Transfer Ceremony held at the Bunkyo Civic Center, Yoshida became the second Ganbare (Perseverance) Chairman of Sakura Gakuin.
 On October 19, 2019, during the Sakura Gakuin Festival 2019 held at the Kanagawa Arts Theatre, it was revealed that Yoshida had formed a four-member girl group named @onefive with fellow Sakura Gakuin members Kano Fujihira, Tsugumi Aritomo, and Momoe Mori.
 On August 30, 2020, Yoshida graduated along with the other three @onefive members from Sakura Gakuin during the concert titled The Road to Graduation 2019 Final.
 In total, she had recorded five albums with Sakura Gakuin.

 Adopting the stage name Soyo, she released her first album with @onefive, titled 1518, on February 2, 2022.
-For the album, Yoshida co-wrote the song "1518", and co-choreographed "Underground" and the outro of "Lalala Lucky".
+For the album, Yoshida co-wrote the song "1518", and co-choreographed "1518", "Underground", "Just for You", and "Lalala Lucky".

 On March 18, 2022, Yoshida was cast as a character named Rin in a promotional video for satellite broadcasting by the Association for Promotion of Advanced Broadcasting Services (A-PAB).

-In April 2022, she began to appear as a monthly regular on the radio station FM Shiga's Catch the Artist program.
+On April 26, 2022, she began to appear as a monthly regular on the radio station FM Shiga's Catch the Artist! (アーティストをキャッチ！) program.